pauladam94/curryst/curryst.typ

   /// Note that, in this case, "the bar" refers to the bounding box of the
   /// horizontal line and the rule name (if any).
   horizontal-spacing: 0pt,
+  /// The height of the box containing the horizontal bar.
+  ///
+  /// The height of this box is normally determined by the height of the rule
+  /// name because this is the highest element of the box.
+This setting lets you
+  /// set this minimum height.
+The default is 0.7em, which is barely higher than
+  /// a single line of content, meaning all parts of the tree will align
+  /// properly by default, even if some rules have no name (unless a rule is
+  /// higher than a single line).
+  min-bar-height: 0.7em,
 ) = {
   /// Returns a dictionary containing a laid out tree, as well as additional
   /// information.